 - Stop Value: Ammonia value at which to end treatment.
 Range: 0 to 100.
 Default: 2.
 The stop value must be lower than the start value. - Delay (Sec): When the ammonia level reaches the start value, the controller delays treatment for this amount of time.
 Default: 0 - Duration (Sec): Number of seconds the controller maintains the increased level of ventilation.
 Default: 0 - 4.
-Set the Ammonia Alarm (page 84).
+Set the Ammonia Alarm (page 97).

-3.9.1 AMMONIA TREATMENT HELP | SET DEFINITIONS
+3.10.2 AMMONIA TREATMENT HELP | SET DEFINITIONS

-3 While viewing the Ammonia Treatment menu: Press HELP, select SET, and press ENTER.
+While viewing the Ammonia Treatment menu: Press HELP, select SET, and press ENTER.

-• Ammonia Treatment below Heat: Select: Select YES or NO to enable Ammonia Treatment when heaters are operating (set in Temperature Curve).

-- Ammonia Treatment By: This parameter designates the method used when ammonia treatment begins.
+- Ammonia Treatment below Heat: Select: Select YES or NO to enable Ammonia Treatment when heaters are operating (set in Temperature Curve). - Ammonia Treatment By: This parameter designates the method used when ammonia treatment begins.
 Normally, this parameter is relevant only when minimum ventilation is running.
-When a treatment is required, select the method to be employed: - Level: Increases the ventilation level when a treatment is required. - NOTE When employing Ventilation by Weight, the controller increases the cycle time or the level, depending on the particular settings. - Exhaust: Designate a specific exhaust fan (press a number key to select the fan). - Tunnel: Designate a specific tunnel fan (press a number key to select the fan). - None: Disables the treatment.
+When a treatment is required, select the method to be employed: - Level: Increases the ventilation level when a treatment is required.

+NOTE When employing Ventilation by Weight, the controller increases the cycle time or the level, depending on the particular settings.

+- Exhaust: Designate a specific exhaust fan (press a number key to select the fan). - Tunnel: Designate a specific tunnel fan (press a number key to select the fan). - None: Disables the treatment.

-3.10 Water Dosing
+3.11 Water Dosing

-Platinum Pro/One Pro Version 6.20 support specific dosing pumps used to inject additives into the water supply.
+Platinum Pro/Rotem Pro Version 6.20 supports specific dosing pumps used to inject additives into the water supply.
 From the controllers you can define the type of pump used, the additive, dosage rate, and additive amount.

+- Dosing Pump Main Screen

+- Dosing Pump Settings Screen

-- Configuring Dosing - Dosing Hot Screen
+- Dosing Hot Screen